Michael Giacchino scores Mission: Impossible III

 J.J.
 Abrams thanks the orchestra for all their wonderful work

 Mission: Impossible III will be released in theaters on May 5, 2006.

 Special thanks to Michael Giacchino, Chris Tilton and Chad Seiter.

 All photos by Dan Goldwasser except (*) by Andrea Datzman and (**) by Chad Seiter

-You've only seen 31 images - click here for 53 more scoring session images !
+You've only seen 30 images - click here for 54 more scoring session images for this film!